 - The number of submenus and parameters can vary depending on the device version and the available application packages.
-These submenus and their parameters are explained in the Special Documentation for the device and not in Operating Instructions. - For detailed information on the parameter descriptions for application packages or for operation in custody transfer mode: Special Documentation for the device → (2) 233 (2) - For detailed information on the SIL parameter descriptions, see the Functional Safety Manual $\rightarrow \cong 233$
+These submenus and their parameters are explained in the Special Documentation for the device and not in Operating Instructions. - For detailed information on the parameter descriptions for application packages: Special Documentation for the device $\rightarrow \cong 233$ - For detailed information on the SIL parameter descriptions, see the Functional Safety Manual $\rightarrow \cong 233$

-"Setup" menu → Advanced setup
+"Setup" menu \rightarrow Advanced setup

 ► Advanced setup

 Enter access code] → 🗎 117

-► Calculated values) → 🗎 117
+► Calculated values] → 🗎 117